1998 National League Wild Card tie-breaker game

-The 1998 National League Wild Card tie-breaker game was a one-game extension to Major League Baseball's (MLB) 1998 regular season, played between the Chicago Cubs and San Francisco Giants to determine the winner of the National League (NL) wild card.
-The game took place at Wrigley Field in Chicago, on September 28, 1998.
-The Cubs won the game 5–3, holding the Giants scoreless for the majority of the game until the Giants threatened heavily in the ninth inning and scored all three runs.
-As a result of the game, the Cubs qualified for the postseason and the Giants did not.
+The 1998 National League Wild Card tie-breaker game was a one-game extension to Major League Baseball's (MLB) 1998 regular season, played between the Chicago Cubs and San Francisco Giants, to determine the National League (NL) wild card winner.
+The game occurred at Wrigley Field in Chicago, on September 28, 1998.
+The Cubs won the game 5–3, holding the Giants scoreless for most of the game until the Giants threatened heavily in the ninth inning and scored all three runs.
+As a result of the game, the Cubs qualified for the postseason, and the Giants did not.

-The game was necessary after both teams finished the season with identical win–loss records of 89–73.
-The Cubs won a coin flip late in the season which, by rule at the time, awarded them home field for the game.
-This victory advanced the Cubs to the 1998 NL Division Series (NLDS) where they were swept by the Atlanta Braves, ending the Cubs' season.
-Michael Jordan, a popular Chicago sportsman then ending his career with the Chicago Bulls, threw the game's ceremonial first pitch.
-In baseball statistics, the tie-breaker counted as the 163rd regular season game for both teams, with all events in the game added to regular season statistics.
+The game was necessary after both teams finished the season with identical win-loss records of 89–73.
+The Cubs won a coin flip late in the season, which, by rule at the time, awarded them home field for the game.
+This victory advanced the Cubs to the 1998 NL Division Series (NLDS), where they were swept by the Atlanta Braves, ending the Cubs' season.
+Michael Jordan, a popular Chicago sportsman who had just led the Chicago Bulls to a sixth championship in eight years, threw the game's ceremonial first pitch.
+In baseball statistics, the tiebreaker counted as the 163rd regular season game for both teams, with all events in the game added to regular season statistics.